pandeysudip/Rental/README.md

 * `Git`
 * `Flask`
 * `Heroku`

+* Stroed the data in MongoDB database using pymongo.
+* Created a intrecative webpage using HTML, CSS, javascript,and Bootstrap.
+* Used MongoDB with Flask templating to create a new HTML page that displays all of the information.
+* Created a different  routes  that query Mongo database and pass the data into an HTML template to display the data.
-The machine learning model are saved as a pickle file to used for the prediction.
+* The machine learning model are saved as a pickle file to used for the prediction.
-Used `Flask` servers to interact with our `Machine Learning model` and then connect the model with a web application.
+* Used `Flask` servers to interact with our `Machine Learning model` and then connect the model with a web application.
 Deployed the flask machine learning web-app in Heroku Cloud Platform.

  The website has a differnt pages:
 * `Home` User can enter the information to predict the tenant's risk factor.